Tally operations fail at the seams, not the center

-- how forms are captured in the field
+1. How forms are captured in the field

-- how suspicious forms are surfaced for review
+2. How suspicious forms are surfaced for review

 - station mismatches

-- arithmetic mismatches
+- arithmetic failures

-- duplicate or conflict siblings
+- duplicate or conflicting siblings from the same station

-- ambiguous candidate-row mapping
+- ambiguous candidate mapping

 - missing summary fields